Paul Kagame: Public image and personality

 Protests against Kagame during his May 2006 visit to the White House.
 The banner in the center says the United States should "stop supporting the genocide in [the] DR Congo".

 Kagame's image among foreign leaders was very positive until the late 2000s.
 He was credited with ending the genocide, bringing peace and security to Rwanda, and achieving development.
 Since 2010, the international community has increasingly criticized Kagame following a leaked United Nations report alleging Rwanda's support for the rebel M23 movement in Congo.
 In 2012, the United Kingdom, Germany, the Netherlands and several other countries suspended programmes of budget support to Rwanda, with many redirecting their aid to project-based assistance.

+Under Kagame's leadership, Rwanda has faced persistent and severe restrictions on human rights and freedom of speech, with authorities maintaining tight control over expression through arbitrary arrests, prosecutions for “genocide ideology” or “divisionism,” and transnational repression targeting critics abroad.
+Human Rights Watch described the July 2024 presidential election, in which Kagame won 99.15 percent of the vote, as taking place against a backdrop of widespread repression.
+Allegations of ill-treatment of detainees continued, and in April 2024 several prison officials and prisoners were convicted of murder and assault of prisoners at Rubavu prison.

 Describing Kagame's personality, Roméo Dallaire has written that he has a "studious air that didn't quite disguise his hawk-like intensity".
 American journalist Stephen Kinzer, who wrote the biography A Thousand Hills: Rwanda's Rebirth and the Man Who Dreamed It in collaboration with Kagame himself, describes him as "one of the most intriguing leaders in Africa".
 Despite praising Kagame's leadership skills, Kinzer also cites a personality of "chronic impatience, barely suppressed anger, and impulsive scorn for critics".
 In an interview with the Daily Telegraphs Richard Grant, Kagame said that he sleeps for only four hours per night, devoting the remainder of his day to work, exercise, family, and reading academic texts and foreign newspapers.
 When asked about his reputation for physically beating his subordinates by journalist Jeffrey Gettleman, Kagame said, "I can be very tough, I can make mistakes like that".

 Kagame has received many honours and accolades during his presidency.
 These include honorary degrees and medals from several Western universities, as well as the highest awards bestowed by the countries of Liberia and Benin.
 The Council for East and Central Africa Football Associations football tournament has been named the Kagame Interclub Cup since 2002, due to Kagame's sponsorship of the event.